 Last Wednesday, members of Congress did something that they had never done before.

-The MORE Act removes the marijuana plant from the federal Controlled Substances Act, enabling states to enact their own cannabis regulations free from undue federal interference.
+The MORE Act removes the marijuana plant from the federal Controlled Substances Act, enabling states to enact their own cannabis regulations free from undue federal interference similar to the type 11 license in California.

 The vote marks the first time that members of Congress have ever voted to federally deschedule cannabis.